Waste minimisation

 The main sources of waste vary from country to country.
 In the UK, most waste comes from the construction and demolition of buildings, followed by mining and quarrying, industry and commerce.
 Household waste constitutes a relatively small proportion of all waste.
 Industrial waste is often tied to requirements in the supply chain.
 For example, a company handling a product may insist that it should be shipped using particular packing because it fits downstream needs.

+Proponents of waste minimisation state that manufactured products at the end of their useful life should be utilised resource for recycling and reuse rather than waste.

 Benefits

 Waste minimisation can protect the environment and often turns out to have positive economic benefits.
 Waste minimisation can improve: